MAREN KLOPPMANN (German, b.1962)

 56" H x 112" W x 4" D

 Maren Kloppmann (German, b.
-1962) is a Minnesota-based artist renowned for her architectonic wall sculptures that blur the boundaries between craft, design and fine art.
+1962) is a Minnesota-based Maren Kloppmann renowned for her architectonic wall sculptures that blur the boundaries between craft, design, and fine art.
 Both her large and small-scale installations are studies in the divergent qualities of organic elements and man-made structures by creating a visual dialog between these two aesthetics.
 Serene in palette and refined in form, Kloppmann’s work strikes an elegant balance.
 She describes this reconciliation as “a visual confluence of serendipity and precision, where intuition and intention intersect.”

 While acknowledging the influence of conceptual ideologies of Modernism and Minimalism, her sculptures arrive through Kloppmann’s mastery of clay employing a variety of ceramic techniques, including throwing, slab building, and coiling.
 The result yields work that appears at once rigid and soft, tangible and ethereal as well as systematic and random.
 She also focuses on the three-dimensional space her pieces will occupy often utilizing stable, contained forms in modular repetition.
 The juxtaposition of colored glazes creates soft tensions and accents the unique geometries.